 Gerhard F. Straßer

-In the fall of 2012, Dr. Strasser was distinguished with the College of the Liberal Arts Emeritus Distinction Award!
+In the fall of 2012, Dr. Strasser was given the College of the Liberal Arts Emeritus Distinction Award.